gboehl/econpizza/README.rst

    pip install econpizza

-Alternatively, the most recent version from GitHub with all **experimental features** can be installed via
+Alternatively, the most recent version from GitHub with some experimental features can be installed via

 .. code-block:: bash